Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As soon as you bring your puppy home, start playing with their pads.
 Using your fingers, touch and rub the pads of each paw.
 Do this daily and your pup will become accustomed to you handling their paws, making the future years of nail-clipping much easier.

 For those of us who are afraid to use the nail clippers on our pets, I've discovered that using a Dremel sanding tool is quick and easy.
+The noise is minimal and you can sand both sides of the nail before aiming toward the quick.
+It's also chargeable so there's no cord to get in the way.

 I have used this method all my life with success.
 You need two people to comfort the dog.
 All animals like a "tummy rub" and will lay on their side for the nail cutting.